Sale of big feedlot means Herberts can push ahead with plans

 The property is believed to have sold for around its $16 million reserve, as stated when expressions of interest were called for late last year.

-Mrs Herbert is the current chair of the Australian Beef Sustainability Framework and former president of the Australian Lot Feeders' Association.
+Mrs Herbert is former chair of the Australian Beef Sustainability Framework and former president of the Australian Lot Feeders' Association.

 The 6500 head fully licenced Ladysmith Feedlot comes with a land buffer of 735 hectares (1816 acres) suited to dryland cropping, fodder production, and backgrounding.